 Symptoms of Amniotic Fluid Problems

 Usually, having too much or too little amniotic fluid does not cause symptoms in the woman.
-The woman may sense that the fetus is not moving as much as expected.
+The woman may sense that the fetus is not moving as much as earlier in the pregnancy.
 Sometimes, when the amount of excess amniotic fluid is large, women have difficulty breathing or painful contractions before their due date.

 Disorders causing or contributing to too much or too little amniotic fluid may cause symptoms.